muratk3n/thirdwave/en/README.md

 # Tweets

 Royalty, kings.. these are old-fashioned ideas.
-Quash that shit.
+Quash it.

 ---